Caner-Yesiltas/Caner-Yesiltas/README.md

 </p>

 <p>
-Passionate and dedicated aspiring front-end developer with a strong foundation in full-stack development from an intensive bootcamp. 🎓 Graduated with a degree in English of Economics, I bring a unique blend of analytical skills and creative problem-solving abilities to the tech industry. 💡 My experience in team projects has honed my collaboration skills, and my constant curiosity drives me to continuously learn and adapt in this ever-evolving field. 🚀
+I'm a passionate frontend developer fresh out of an intensive bootcamp! 💻 With my English Economics background, I discovered that coding is where analytical thinking meets creativity - and I love it! ✨ Super excited about working with teams and learning new technologies every day.
+Always eager to take on new challenges and grow in this amazing tech journey! 🚀

 </p>

 <h3 align="center" style="margin-top: -10px;">Full stack developer with a love for frontend challenges ♻️</h3>